enze-chen/learning_modules/mse/README.md

 ### Characterization

 * [Indexing powder XRD spectra](XRD_indexing.ipynb): This module teaches you how to index powder XRD spectra using scientific computing tools in Python, specifically [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/).
 It is targeted towards *complete beginners* and a good notebook to start with if you're new to Python.

+* [Plotting powder XRD spectra](XRD_plotting.ipynb): This module teaches you how to represent the physical phenomena in XRD in code using [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).
+It is targeted towards students with some Python programming experience and hopefully reinforces the connection between the concepts we learn and the spectra we see.

 * [Trends in powder XRD spectra](XRD_trends.ipynb): This module teaches you about how changing the experimental parameters will affect the powder XRD spectra.
-The widgets at the end correspond to different parameters that will change the peak profile.
+The widgets at the end correspond to different parameters that will change the peak profile. *No programming experience necessary*.